Outcome-driven Research – Built on Teamwork, Worldwide Collaborations, and Excellence in Education

 Location and Global Reach

-The Centre is located at the Hobart Sandy Bay campus (Geology/Geography/Physics building), based alongside the School of Earth Sciences.
+CODES is located within the University of Tasmania's School of Physical Sciences, which is part of the Faculty of Science, Engineering and Technology (SET).
 Although the centre operates within the University of Tasmania, it also has four satellite facilities (known as nodes) which are located at:

 - University of Queensland